-We Offer Two Routes on Kilimanjaro
+We Offer Two Routes To Climb Kilimanjaro

-The Machame Route – Our bread and butter climb over the last 30 years.
+The Machame Route – Our bread and butter Kilimanjaro climb over the last 30 years.
 Travels through five distinct ecosystems in 7 days.
 This is the classic climb of Kilimanjaro with Alpine Ascents

 Acclaimed by climbers, industry professionals and media alike Alpine Ascents provides a one-of-a-kind experience on Kilimanjaro as we employ a professional mountain guide from our Seattle-based staff on each trip.
 Your guide is generally one of our full time Alpine Ascents mountaineering guides and adds an unmatched level of summit success and safety based on their broad range of climbing experience.
-Our guides are Kilimanjaro experts first and foremost but have an extensive mountaineering and wilderness medical background.
+Our guides are Kilimanjaro climbing experts first and foremost but have an extensive mountaineering and wilderness medical background.

 We have about a 95 % TRUE success on Kilimanjaro (taking into account all climbers who begin an expedition).